Guardfolio vs Morningstar: which is better for portfolio monitoring?

 What is the difference between Guardfolio and Morningstar?

 Morningstar is a fund research platform with analyst reports, star ratings, and Portfolio X-Ray snapshots.
-Guardfolio is a live portfolio risk monitoring tool that syncs directly with your brokerages and continuously monitors concentration, ETF overlap, allocation drift, and volatility — alerting you when thresholds are crossed.
+Guardfolio analyzes synchronized brokerage data for concentration, ETF overlap, allocation drift, and volatility, and alerts you when thresholds are crossed.

 Is there a free alternative to Morningstar Portfolio X-Ray?

 Yes.
-Guardfolio offers a free portfolio risk analysis with no signup required — including ETF look-through, overlap detection, concentration scoring, and sector exposure.
-This covers the core X-Ray use case for live portfolios.
+Guardfolio offers a free portfolio risk analysis with no signup required, including ETF look-through, overlap detection, concentration scoring, and sector exposure.

 Which is better for ETF overlap analysis?